 An early start on dental hygiene and teeth cleaning can prevent a lifetime of dental and health problems.
-At the Mesa pediatric dentistry practice of Scott LeSueur, DDS, and Charles Dodaro, DDS, we provide dental care for children as young as 1 year old.
+At the Mesa pediatric dentistry practice of Dr. LeSueur, Dr. Glenn LeSueur, & Dr. Dodaro, we provide dental care for children as young as 1 year old.
 We encourage you to schedule your child’s first dental appointment with us between the ages of 12 and 18 months.

 - Preventive orthodontics